 Ilchi Lee

-Ilchi Lee (Lee Seung-Heun, born December 23, 1950) is a South Korean author and the founder of various mind-body training methods, including Dahnhak.
+Ilchi Lee (Lee Seung-Heun, born December 23, 1950) is a South Korean author.
+He is the founder of various mind-body training methods, including Dahnhak.
 His quote explains how we are expressions of life, of consciousness.
 Enlightenment is not about the belief in imaginary friends or enemies.
 His quote challenges us to seek who is actually behind the act of breathing.

 If Being Enlightened is Lonely, it’s Worth it

 When you are on the path of enlightenment, you are growing.
-It’s a natural process that makes us less susceptible to the negative programming of the dominant cultural narrative.
-So, it also separates you from those who are still asleep and under the control of the mass hypnosis of negative religious and political propaganda.
+This path makes us less susceptible to the programming of the cultural narrative.
+It separates you from those under the control of religious and political propaganda.
+We hope this discussion makes you think about where you are on the continuum of awareness.
+Where are you on this journey to spiritual enlightenment?

 References